encode/uvicorn/docs/deployment/index.md

 ## Running with HTTPS

 To run uvicorn with https, a certificate and a private key are required.
-The recommended way to get them is using [Let's Encrypt][letsencrypt].
+The recommended way to get them is using [Let's Encrypt](https://letsencrypt.org/).

-For local development with https, it's possible to use [mkcert][mkcert] to generate a valid certificate and private key.
+For local development with https, it's possible to use [mkcert](https://github.com/FiloSottile/mkcert) to generate a valid certificate and private key.

 ```bash